karlicoss/cofunctor-pl/README.md

     :::haskell
     let fun = \a::TypeA.\b::TypeB.\c::TypeC.someexpression

-Notice you have to explicitly specify the type of the abstraction variable.
+Lambda binds as much to right as it can, that is, `\x::Int.a b c \y::Int.y x if a then x else y` is `\x::Int.(a b c \y::Int.(y x if a then x else y))`.
+Also note you have to explicitly specify the type of the abstraction variable.
 Apparently, I haven't implemented type inference yet.

 ## Example: logical connectives
 Let's code something: